AdobeDocs/experience-manager-65.en/help/forms/using/create-document-fragments.md

 * [Bill summary](../../forms/using/create-document-fragments.md#step-create-bill-summary-text-document-fragment)
 * [Summary of charges](../../forms/using/create-document-fragments.md#step-create-summary-of-charges-text-document-fragment)

-Each document fragment includes fields with static text, data received from form data model, and data entered using the Agent UI.
+Each Document Fragment includes fields with static text, data received from the form data model, and data entered using the Agent UI.
 All these fields have been depicted in the [Plan the Interactive Communication](/help/forms/using/planning-interactive-communications.md) section.

 While creating document fragments in this tutorial, variables are created for fields that receive data using the Agent UI.

 Use **FDM_Create_First_IC**, as described in the [Create form data model](../../forms/using/create-form-data-model0.md) section, as the form data model to create document fragments in this tutorial.

-## Step 1: Create Bill Details text document fragment {#step-create-bill-details-text-document-fragment}
+## Step 1: Create Bill Details text Document Fragment {#step-create-bill-details-text-document-fragment}

-The Bill Details document fragment includes the following fields:
+The Bill Details Document Fragment includes the following fields:

 | Field |Data Source |
 |---|---|